-Join David Powers for an in-depth discussion in this video Querying the database with MySQL Improved, part of Exporting Data to Files with PHP.
+Join David Powers for an in-depth discussion in this video Querying the database with MySQL Improved, part of PHP: Exporting Data to Files.

 We're going to be using the same database queries repeatedly throughout this course, so it's more convenient to store them in external files.
 In this video, I'll explain the setup for MySQL.
 If you're using SQLite, or a different database, skip to the next video.
 In your editing program, create a folder called includes at the top level of the testing site.
 Next, we need to create a PHP file inside that folder.
 So a new PHP file, and call the file car underscore MySQLi.PHP.